(Dublin, Cashel, Kenmare, Doolin, Clifden)

 Topday you will leave Kenmare and make youer way to Doolin.
 Starting in the town of Dingle, the Peninsula tour is simply one of the most beautiful drives on Earth and one of the most natural environments in Europe.
 The Blasket Islands that are a group of historical islands with UNESCO World Heritage Status, uninhabited since 1953 can be visited by boat.
 The Blasket Centre in Dun Chaoin, on the tip of the Dingle Peninsula, celebrates the story of the Blasket Islands, their writers the native language, culture and tradition.
 There are also ancient beehive huts, a perfectly formed miniature oratory at Gallarus and countless ancient sights dotted amongst the epic landscapes which was the setting for many Hollywood movies including Ryan’s Daughter and Far and Away.

 Countinue on your journey this afternoon as you enter into South County Clare - an unspoilt haven for those interested in rugged Atlantic seascapes and desolate beaches.
 Doonbeg (Irish for the small dunes) is home to a wonderful golf course on the edge of the ocean.
 At certain times of the year schools of dolphins and whales can be seen in the Shannon Estuary at Carrigtool and Loop Head.
 The market town of Kilrush is a excellent place to browse the colourful shop fronts and experience a traditional Irish town.
 The town of Kilkee is famed for its clean beach and Cliff walks and dramatic wild scenery of the unforgettable lighthouse walk at Loop Head.
 The area also has beautiful inland places to visit such as the market town of Ennis with Ennis Friary and nearby Quin Abbey.
+“In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site”.

 Sea View House B&B (4* Guesthouse) located overlooking Doolin Village and the distant Aran Islands in Co.
 Clare.
 The house is family run and offers traditional Irish hospitality, comfortable rooms and excellent Irish Breakfast.
 The house has magnificent views of the ocean and is a very short stroll to Doolin Village with the famous Gus O Connors pub as well as music and craft stores.
 Doolin is the capital of Irish Music and a session is always in full swing in O Connors, Mc Gann's or Mc Dermott's Pub.